vossstef/tang_nano_20k_c64/README.md

 or Paddle.
 OSD: **Paddle**<br>
 Dualshock 2 Sticks in analog mode as VC-1312 Paddle emulation.<br>
 Left **L1 / L2**  and Right **R1 / R2** shoulder Button as Trigger<br>
 You have first to set the DS2 Sticks into analog mode by pressing the DS2 ANALOG button.
-Mode indicated by red light indicator.<br>Configure DIGITAL mode (press ANALOG button again) when using the Joystick mode agin.
-OSD: DS2<br>
+Mode indicated by red light indicator.<br>Configure DIGITAL mode (press ANALOG button again) when using the **Joystick** mode again and set OSD: **DualShock**<br>

 ## Keyboard
  ![Layout](\.assets/keymap.gif)